What is a Shetland Sheepdog

 These little dogs are from the Shetland Isles, off the coast of Scotland, and are shown in Conformation Shows under the "Herding" Group.

 In Conformation classes, the Sheltie (standing 13 to 16 inches in height) is placed on a table so that the judge can go over every dog individually to determine physical structure.
 The Sheltie is then moved onto the floor to determine correctness of movement.
-The dog closest to the Standard then wins the coveted "Best in Breed Award".
+The dog closest to the breed standard (a written description of the ideal Sheltie) then wins the coveted Best in Breed Award.

 Shelties are very alert, often acting as "guard dogs" using their keen hearing, sharp eyes and often a big bark to alert owners to what is happening outside.